JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 Southwark could have rejected the management strategy but instead approved it by officer's decision, without any public consultation.

 ![](/img/consultation_none.png)
-*Extract from the [planning officer report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!YqRE%2fHHub07usEq0aQthAA%3d%3d!%7d%7d%7d) approving the changed management strategy*
+*Extract from the [planning officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!YqRE%2fHHub07usEq0aQthAA%3d%3d!%7d%7d%7d) approving the changed management strategy*

 This is the second time that Southwark and Delancey have connived behind the scenes to do local traders down.
 Delancey [dumped half of the affordable retail units](http://35percent.org/2015-07-12-shopping-centre-and-lcc-redevelopment-proposals/#delancey---a-morality-tale) in __Elephant One__ back in 2013 and replaced them with a Sainsburys.